The Options in Brake Pads

 You also need to understand how the brake pads are created.
 It’s all about the molding and glue.
 Your original pads were molded right with the shim.

 Cheaper varieties use glue instead.
-You may be able to notice to replace them sooner.
+You may be able to notice you need to replace them sooner.

 The friendly mechanics at Christian Brothers can explain the details.
 Call for a repair visit right away!